julianna-langston/chart2music/README.md

 To run in watch mode, run `npm run start`.

 Either way, to see the examples, open the following page in your browser: `localhost:8080/examples/chartjs.html`.

+You can run tests with `npm run test`.
+Note, there's a pre-commit hook that verifies all tests pass before allowing commits.